The Ledge

 MAN 2

 I don't know.
-I saw something...
-I reached nothing... the word is too much....
+I reached nothing...
+I reached nothing... but the word is too much....
 I don't know if I'm here or back there, if it's me or if it's him, or if I'm nobody, nowhere.

 FIANCEE